cohesity/cohesity-poshbot/README.md

 # Cohesity Poshbot
 # 1. Overview
-Cohesity Poshbot is a bot that uses the Poshbot framework to make Cohesity api calls in Slack or Teams
+Cohesity Poshbot is a bot that uses the Poshbot framework to make Cohesity API calls in Slack or Teams

 # 2. Features
 Cohesity Poshbot can be used for :